 4. Exclusion of predatory ants, insectivorous birds, and bats (P).
 A transparent fishing net (1.5-2.0 cm mesh size) was secured over the plot to protect vegetation from foraging birds and bats.
 To reduce key invertebrate predators – ants – we used poisonous tuna baits (Permethrin 0.5%) exposed in the enclosed traps accessible to ants but not to flying insects (used also in Klimes et al. xxx) inside the plot in monthly intervals.
 The plot was surrounded by a plastic fence as in treatment I to prevent ants from re-colonizing the plot.

 5. Increased herbivory – moderate level (H1).
 We used locally common, highly polyphagous and flightless Oribius sp. weevils to increase herbivory pressure within the plot.
-Weevils from this genus were previously documented from the local secondary vegetation and their wide polyphagy was established by feeding tests [Supporting Information, Fig S1 >>> Vojta] .
+Weevils from this genus were previously documented from the local secondary vegetation and their wide polyphagy was established by feeding tests .
 Every two weeks, 25 weevils were collected in surrounding forest, starved for 24 hours and released into the plot every two weeks to sustain their population size.
 Plots were additionally protected from predators with exclosures (see treatment P) and fenced with insect glue applied on the top of the fence to prevent weevils from dispersing to the remaining plots.

 6. Increased herbivory – high level (H2).
 The same treatment was applied as above but with 125 Oribius sp. weevils per plot introduced every two weeks.